Jonahjohnzon/alx-system_engineering-devops/0x02-shell_redirections/README.md

 20-hiago : This is a script that removes all letters c and C from input.
 I21-reverse : This is a script that reverse its input 22-users_and_homes : This is a script that displays all users and their home directories, sorted by users.
+100-empty_casks : This is a command that finds all empty files and directories in the current directory and all sub-directories